 It’s true what they say, an apple a day really does keep the doctor away.
 Apples are one of nature’s healthiest superfoods as they are high in Vitamin C, fiber, along with being low in calories.
 Aside from providing basic nutritional benefits, apples can also be linked to significant improvements in overall health and wellness.
 One of the key factors in getting a good source of nutrients from an apple is making sure to eat the skin of the apple.
-Within the skin, there are high levels of quercetin which have antihistamine properties that could help ease allergy symptoms.
+Within the skin, there are high levels of quercetin that have antihistamine properties that could help ease allergy symptoms.
 In addition, quercetin may also provide benefits for your heart, circulatory system, and could possibly prevent cancer.
 Apples have also been proven to help with digestion.
 According to the USDA, just one large apple contains over 20 percent of the daily recommended intake of dietary fiber.

 Aside from understanding an apple’s nutritional value, it is also important to recognize the climate and growth cycle that goes into producing this seasonal fruit.
 In Texas, apples ripen from late July to October and Texas-grown apples have exceptional flavor.
 Apples are grown all across Texas, but the best location has proved to be centered in the Davis Mountains and the High Plains region near Lubbock.
 This is due to the fact that this area has higher winter chilling, which is traditionally the number of hours of temperatures below 45°F from November to March.
 In addition, the area has few fungal and bacterial diseases that could potentially affect an apple’s growth.